 In fact, Microsoft Ads had cheaper CPCs in every industry.
 And in B2B, where we work, the average click costs more than double on Google than through Microsoft Ads.
 We certainly saw the same result from our own ad spend.
 Our average CPC on Google was $2.30.
 And on Microsoft Ads?
 Just $1.69.

 Google ads get better CRs

 That’s exactly our experience as well.
-Our CRs from Bing ads were 50.6% lower than CRs from our Google ads.
-While we paid less to get people on our site from Bing, many of them fell out of our sales funnel after arriving on our site.
+Our CRs from Microsoft Ads were 50.6% lower than CRs from our Google ads.
+While we paid less to get people on our site from Bing ads, many of them fell out of our sales funnel after arriving on our site.

 The bottom line

-You can be successful with Bing ads vs. Google ads if you meet one of a couple criteria.
+You can be successful with Microsoft Ads vs. Google Ads if you meet one of a couple criteria.

 Option one, you just want awareness and cheap traffic to your website.
 For example, you’re launching a new product in a month and want lots of eyeballs reading about it.
 Or you’re running a political or non-profit campaign, so all you want are mass numbers gaining awareness of your message.

 Option two is that you have a strong onsite conversion funnel.
 The traffic you get from Bing might not be the best quality, but if you can move the percentage of people who would be a good fit for your product efficiently through the buying process, then that cheap traffic would be worth it.